piotrmurach/tty-command/README.md

 cmd.run("git log", pty: true) # => uses pager and waits for user input (never returns)
 ```

-In addition, when pty device is used, any input to command may be echoed to the standard output, as well as some redirets may not work.
+In addition, when pty device is used, any input to command may be echoed to the standard output, as well as some redirects may not work.

 #### 3.2.7 Current directory